BenjaminCereda/nba-data-science-projects/Readme.md

 This repository contains two data science projects utilizing NBA player data, the contents of which are the following:
 - An analysis of the relation between NBA player statistics and salary.
 - A forecast of NBA All Star game and NBA MVP selections, based on player performance.

-- The csv files used for the project
+Furthermore, all csv files used for the project are included in the repository as well.

 The following tools and technologies are used: